Actindo-AG/Documentation/Taxes/Operation/01_ManageDecisionMatrix.md

 2. Click the *VAT ID* drop-down list and select **No**, as the end customer must be a private individual.

-3. Click the *Country of origin* drop-down list on the left to select **Any**, and the drop-down list on the right to select the country where the product is shipped from.
+3. Click the *Country of origin* drop-down list on the right and select the country where the product is shipped from.

-  > [Info] The country of origin can be the country where the dealer is based or where the dealer's fulfillment center is located, which may or may not coincide with the dealer country.

-4. Click the *Ship-to country* drop-down list on the left to select **Any**, and the drop-down list on the right to select the country where the product is to be shipped to.
+4. Click the *Ship-to country* drop-down list on the right to select the country where the product is to be shipped to.

-  > [Info] The ship-to country continues to be relevant in the new taxation system, as any sales revenues exceeding the 10,000 EUR threshold must be taxed to the tax rate applicable in the ship-to country.

-5. Click the *Ship-to postcode* drop-down list and select the appropriate option.
+5. If necessary, click the *Ship-to postcode* drop-down list and select the appropriate option.
+The following options are available:

+  - **Range**
+  Select this option to enter a postcode range, for example, 27498 or 52001-52006.
+  - **Regex**
+  Select this option to enter a regular expression to specify postcodes containing alphanumeric characters, for example /^BT.*/

+  > [Info] This feature can be used to define special tax regimes within a territory, such as that of Northern Ireland in the United Kingdom or Helgoland in Germany.
 For detailed information, see [Define tax exceptions on ZIP code level](#define-tax-exceptions-on-ZIP-code-level).

-  > [Info] This function can be used to define, for example, the special tax regime of Northern Ireland in relation to the EU after Brexit.

-[comment]: <> (Ship-to country Drop-down-Menü hat Noridland als Land!
-Wieso?
-Und warum denn der Ship-to postcode Drop-down-Menü?
-Anderes Beispiel?)
+6. If necessary, specify a postcode in the *Ship-to postcode* field on the right.

-6. Click the *Net value of goods smaller than* drop-down list and select the applicable currency.
+7. If necessary, click the *Net value of goods smaller than* drop-down list and select the applicable currency, and enter the applicable net value in the field on the right.

-[comment]: <> (10 000 EUR bei Net value of goods smaller denn?
-Hat das überhaupt mit Lieferschwelle zu tun?
-Sonst wie kann man den Lieferschwelle-Wert bestimmen?
-Was ist, wenn die Währung GBP ist?
-Muss man umgerechnet eintragen oder wird vom System automatisch umgerechnet?
-Und wie bestimmt das System, AB WANN die Lieferschwelle überschritten ist?
-Vorher in Fakturierung -> Datum.)

-7. Click the *Tax zone* drop-down list and select the applicable tax zone.
+8. Click the *Tax zone* drop-down list and select the applicable tax zone.

 8. To modify the entry position in the matrix, click the ![Drag](../../Assets/Icons/Points03.png "[Drag]") (Drag) button to the left of the entry line, move the entry the a different position with the left mouse button pressed and drop it in the desired position by releasing the mouse button.